-- TencentDB for MySQL security group currently only supports network access control for VPC and public networks but not the classic network.
+- TencentDB for MySQL security groups currently only support network access control for VPCs and public network but not the classic network.

 - Security groups that currently support public network access are available only in the Guangzhou, Shanghai, Hong Kong (China), Beijing, Chengdu, Chongqing, Seoul, and Tokyo regions.

-- TencentDB for MySQL security groups support master instances, read-only instances, and disaster recovery instances.
+- TencentDB for MySQL security groups support source instances, read-only replicas, and disaster recovery instances.

-- Security group is not supported for the TencentDB for MySQL Basic Edition.
+- Security groups are not supported for basic single-node TencentDB for MySQL instances.

 Step 1.
 Create a security group

-- Select Security Group on the left sidebar, select a region, and click Create.
+- Select Security Group on the left sidebar, select a region, and click New.

 - In the pop-up dialog box, configure the following items and click OK.

-- Template: select an appropriate template based on the service to be deployed on the TencentDB instance in the security group, which simplifies the security group rule configuration, as shown below:
+- Template: select a template based on the service to be deployed on the TencentDB instance in the security group, which simplifies the security group rule configuration, as shown below: